Version: 1.4 | Date: 17th Mar 2020

 - Security aspects of the product are hardened

 Make sure to follow the guidelines provided under Security Guidelines for Production Deployment.
 These guidelines might mitigate the security concerns you are experiencing.

-- Ensure that you have installed all the Security patches.
+- If you are a WSO2 subscription holder, ensure that you have installed all the Security updates.